Josh Allen Player Prop Bets for NFL Week 9 | Buffalo vs. Jacksonville 11/7/2021

 Matchup vs. Jacksonville

-- Allen threw for 160 passing yards in one matchup against the Jaguars, 126.5 fewer yards his over/under in Sunday's game.
+- In one matchup against the Jaguars, Allen threw for 160 passing yards, 128.5 yards below his over/under in Sunday's game.

 - Allen threw a touchdown pass in that matchup against the Jaguars.